Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos: Learning spatial features from egocentric audio-visual correspondence

 \subsection{Audio-visual spatial correspondence encoder}

-The audio-visual spatial correspondence encoder $\mathcal{E}$ (Fig.~\ref{fig:model} left) extracts features from the visual and unmasked audio tokens $\big\{\hat{V}, \hat{A}^U\big\}$.
+The audio-visual spatial correspondence encoder $\mathcal{E}$ (Fig.~\ref{fig:model} center) extracts features from the visual and unmasked audio tokens $\big\{\hat{V}, \hat{A}^U\big\}$.
 It begins by embedding the visual and audio tokens using separate transformer encoders~\citep{feichtenhofer2022masked} for individually capturing the spatio-temporal features in the two modalities.
-Next, it uses a shared transformer encoder~\citep{feichtenhofer2022masked} to jointly encode the audio and visual features, and produces a multi-modal representation suitable for binaural audio inpainting.
+Next, it uses a shared transformer encoder to jointly encode the audio and visual features, and produces a multi-modal representation suitable for binaural audio inpainting.
+Next, we describe the individual encoders next.